How much does it cost to file for Bankruptcy?

 Filing for bankruptcy, to many, can seem like an extremely scary event.
 It can often give off the impression of having completely run out of money, and declaring bankruptcy is the last-choice option to digging oneself out of debt.
 In some instances, however, filing for bankruptcy can actually be a good thing.
 In the long run, it may even save you time and money, depending upon your financial status and eligibility.

-Typically, bankruptcy attorneys will usually charge their clients at a flat rate, meaning that you will pay your attorney a fixed price for their services, regardless of the time it takes for the attorney to work through your case.
+Typically, Financial relief attorneys will usually charge their clients at a flat rate, meaning that you will pay your attorney a fixed price for their services, regardless of the time it takes for the attorney to work through your case.
 Some attorneys, however, charge clients on an hourly basis.
 Before deciding on an attorney, it’s important to look over your contract and confirm which pricing scheme your bankruptcy attorney plans to use.

 Average Chapter 7 Bankruptcy Attorney Fees